jhui/jhui.github.io/_posts/2017-03-01-Deep-learning-tutorial.markdown

     return dates + noise
 ```

-We also replace our ReLU function with sigmoid function, we find that it is even harder to make it work with our original problem.
+We also replace our ReLU function with sigmoid function, we find that it is hard to make it work with our original problem.
 It is more bended when we visualize it in 3D.
 <div class="imgcap">
 <img src="/assets/dl_intro/fc_si1.png" style="border:none;">
 </div>